Last Energy raises $3 million to fight climate change with nuclear energy

 They figured that uranium produces 3 million times as much energy as coal, and there is more uranium than coal in the world.

 “And yet the nuclear industry [has] just been suffering all these years and not … grown,” he said.
-“To make an impact, we decided we had to go beyond [the] research stage, and actually bring a solution to the world based on what we find.
+“To make an impact, we decided we had to go beyond [the] research stage and actually bring a solution to the world based on what we find.
 And that brings us to today.”

 Instead of building bigger or more complex projects, Kugelmass wants to save money by going back to a simpler, more streamlined process and adopting today’s best practices in construction — focusing on standardization and speed of delivery.
 And he notes that these plants can’t be used to make nuclear weapons.
 Their sole purpose would be to provide energy.